 Does short-term exposure to mobile phone base station signals increase symptoms in individuals who report sensitivity to electromagnetic fields?
 A double-blind randomized provocation study.

 Elektromagnetische Felder einer UMTS-Mobilfunkbasisstation und mögliche Auswirkungen auf die Befindlichkeit - eine experimentelle Felduntersuchung

-Rubin GJ et al.
+Barker AT et al.

 The effect of GSM and TETRA mobile handset signals on blood pressure, catechol levels and heart rate variability.